Hard to Digest Foods: Are You Ready for Some Surprises?

 Some foods are hard to digest, pure and simple.

-It’s a fact that some foods are hard to digest.
 It’s also a fact that most of us experience some form of digestive problem at one point or another, no matter how robust the digestive system.
 For many of us, the digestive distress is often caused by the foods we eat.
 Some of these are well-known while others will surprise.

 In all honesty, I still find food digestion challenging at times, but it sure has gotten better since I improved my own eating habits.

 Raw onions can be hard to digest, for some.

-Onions are hard to digest largely because they contain fructans, which are not absorbed very well in the small intestine.
+Onions are hard to digest largely because they contain fructans, which are not absorbed well in the small intestine.
 In fact, as fructans ferment, they can cause a great deal of digestive distress in the form of bloating, gas and diarrhea.

 When considering taking supplements, it is always a good idea to seek the help of a qualified practitioner who can help you select the right digestive enzymes.
 Please don’t take it upon yourself to do so.

-Raw Fruits and Vegetables
+Raw fruits and vegetables